 * Hunters must arrive in camp one day prior to hunting.
 Your hunting ends around noon on the last day of the hunt.
 We pack up camp and head 4 hours back to the airport hotels.
 So, flying hunters that are getting a free ride should get a flight into Tucson the evening prior to meeting us (two days before hunting), get a hotel room and we will pickup early the next morning for a free ride to camp.
 Flights should depart the morning after the hunt.

 Latest Bull Elk Photos

-This early Muzzleloader Season bull elk was shot in his bed at 100 yards.
+This early Muzzleloader Season bull elk was shot at 100 yards.

 Anthony Ransom shot this giant Arizona bull elk with a scoped handgun at 246 yards during the firearms late season.
 Freaky long sword points!